MEET DR. LOHNER

 Mommy Makeover typical involves a tummy tuck and cosmetic breast surgery.
 Possibilities include breast reduction, breast lift, breast augmentation and breast augmentation with a lift.

-After pregnancy, especial multiple pregnancies, unusual large births or twins, women find that it is very difficult to return their body to their pre-pregnancy shape.
+After pregnancy, especially multiple pregnancies, unusually large births or twins, women find that it is very difficult to return their body to their pre-pregnancy shape.
 In spite of dieting and very serious exercise, they find that loose skin of the abdomen will not tighten, muscles are separated and breasts are smaller and have lost shape.
-A combination of o tummy tuck and breast surgery can often help these patients achieve the shape and feeling that enhances their feeling of well-being and fitness.
+A combination of a tummy tuck and breast surgery can often help these patients achieve the shape and feeling that enhances their feeling of well-being and fitness.

 The most common form of ear surgery, or otoplasty, involves reducing the prominence of ears or setting them back closer to the head (ear pinning).
 This procedure is most often undergone by children or adolescents to correct a perceived imbalance in facial features or proportion, though adults also have ear surgery for cosmetic or reconstructive purposes.